Opinion | The war in Ukraine could hardly be going worse for Putin. Don’t assume he agrees.

 For three awful weeks, the people of Ukraine have been an inspiration.
 Zelensky is channeling Winston Churchill, but I believe he would be the first to say that his courage pales beside that of the Ukrainians who stand in front of Russian tanks and raise their middle fingers when Russian warplanes fly overhead.
 They have fought for every square inch of their homeland with awesome ferocity.

 Credit also goes to the Biden administration for its skillful management of the crisis.
-President Biden wisely saw from the beginning that coordinated action by a broad alliance of nations would have far more impact than any unilateral action by the United States.
+Biden wisely saw from the beginning that coordinated action by a broad alliance of nations would have far more impact than any unilateral action by the United States.
 He struck a careful balance that allows the United States to arm Ukraine without committing to a no-fly zone that might require U.S. pilots to engage not merely in Ukraine but also in Russia itself.

 Logically, Putin’s best course of action at this point would seem to be finding some way to declare victory and withdraw.
 But Putin might not be engaged in what we would consider a dispassionate weighing of pros and cons.
 He should regret this whole tragic misadventure, but he might not.
 Which means there might be much more tragedy yet to come if he plows ahead on his terms instead of the principles Ukraine and the rest of the world are fighting for.